HosamRashed/Training_Provider_Management_System/README.md

 # Training Provider Management System

 Welcome to the Training Provider Management System, a comprehensive web-based solution designed to transform the management of educational courses.
-This project, developed using HTML, CSS, JavaScript, MySQL, and PHP, offers a seamless integration of course management, student registration, and instructor coordination within a unified platform.
+This project, developed using HTML, CSS, bootstrap, JavaScript, MySQL, and PHP, offers a seamless integration of course management, student registration, and instructor coordination within a unified platform.

 ## Key Features